 My husband and I are both Christians, and we believe it was our faith that has kept the business going, seen us through the hard times, and given us strength in times of need.

 I had never run a business before Scape.
 I didn’t have any knowledge of how to run a business, as I had previously put all my energy and focus into studying zoology.
 I went to every single free course and seminar I could find from trade exhibitions, Dorset chamber of commerce, Bournemouth university and so on, just so I could gain the knowledge on how to run an efficient business.
 Over the years I must have attended hundreds of seminars.
 I have learned about marketing, PR, branding, visual merchandising, accounting, leadership and management.
-I was also lucky enough to win the scholarship to go to the Oxford summer school retail masters course, which is the best retail management course in the world and run by said business school, Oxford university.
+I was also lucky enough to win the scholarship to go to the best retail management course in the UK from Said business school, Oxford university.

 Our hard work has been recognised though.
 We have been nominated three times and been a finalist for prestigious national awards.
 The people we have worked with along the way have all been so talented and have left their own footprint on our business, and we’d like to thank each and every one of them.